 Think about your decorations:

 After a certain amount of usage, it’s normal to get bored with your Christmas decorations, but a large part of the decorations are made of plastic and glass that can’t be recycled.
-For that reason, you must be mindful about what you will do with it and discard is the last option.
+For that reason, you must be mindful of what you will do with it and discard is the last option.

 Repurpose your old decorations